 Adult Speech Therapy

-Speech therapy for adults can address a variety of communication and swallowing disorders.
-Here are some common areas where speech therapy may be beneficial:
+Speech Therapy can address a variety of communication and swallowing disorders for adults.
+Here are some common areas where Speech Therapy may be beneficial:

 Communication Disorders: